 - May take longer, depending on the destination.
 Again, I could have been in Pisa 12 hours before hand if we have decided to fly, but the EuroNight was a fun experience that I don’t regret.
 Sometimes it is faster to take the train, like Frankfurt, sometimes it is faster to fly, like Pisa, and other times… it doesn’t make a difference, like Berlin.

 Oh beautiful family compartment!
 I rarely travel without it.
-When we trained to Berlin, we were too many and for some reason I didn’t think of splitting us up into 6 in the compartment and 2 just next to it.
+When we utilized train travel for our trip to Berlin, we were too many and for some reason I didn’t think of splitting us up into 6 in the compartment and 2 just next to it.
 We all sat in regular seats and it was an interesting 5 hours (each way).
 We decided then that I didn’t want to do this again.
 Just not enough room for us, we are too loud for others, and honestly, I don’t want to hear other people’s’ noisy and disrespectful kids.

 When I went to Amsterdam with the kids and my mom, we didn’t have a compartment but it was a quick 1.5 hours so it wasn’t a big deal.
 We sat in the handicap section and the kids were on the floor playing with a new toy the whole time.
 We make it work when we need to.